3 Things You Need To Know

 deceased person can be subtracted.

-The “Dos and Don’ts” of Naming a Beneficiary
+The “Do's and Don’t's” About Naming a Beneficiary

 Naming a beneficiary requires some thought.
 Always keep your beneficiary